We have all been there, fighting with the tube of toothpaste to get the very last bit out of the tube.

 It makes squeezing all kinds of tubes much simple whilst keeping the tube upright.

-It really means the the contents inside the tube is actually pushed by gravity to the opposite end of the tube to which you need it, but the squeezer reverses this and applies the pressure to get the paste out.
+It really means that the contents inside the tube is actually pushed by gravity to the opposite end of the tube to which you need it, but the squeezer reverses this and applies the pressure to get the paste out.

 You simply put the tube into the slit opening at the top and open it.
-Then you turn the little screw on the side until the needed amount has been squeezed out of the tube
+Then you turn the little key on the side until the needed amount has been squeezed out of the tube